Excel Notebook

 Common Patterns

--- extract first 3 characters of license plate
+-- get the first 3 characters of a license plate

 =LEFT(A2, 3)